 The Exposure Triangle

 Hey there!
 If you're a new photographer trying to understand the basics of food photography or want to improve your shots, this post is for you!
 Photography is something I've aways had a passion for but never really pursued.
 I took a few photography classes in middle school and was fascinated by film and dark rooms.
 It's been a dream of mine to have a dark room of my own ever since!
 However, this post has nothing to do with film and everything to do with digital photography.
 Please keep in mind that I'm not an expert on photography or cameras, but I'm going to do my best to teach you what I know and what works for me!
+If you're looking for photography equipment and software, I've outlined everything I use in this post!

 What Kind of Camera Should I Use?